HolyBlackCat/cpp-tutorials/debugging_in_terminal.md

 ### Breakpoints

-Now, to execute it step by step, you need to create a "breakpoint", i.e. tell the debugger on what line of code to pause.
+Now, to execute it step by step, you need to create a "breakpoint", i.e. tell the debugger on what line of the code to pause.

 Type **`b 5`** to put a breakpoint on line 5 (which should be `int x = 10;`).